CommonRoad/commonroad-autoware-interface/README.md

 ## How to start

 0. to run the docker image, open a terminal and enter under `~/adehome/Autoware`:
    - `ade --rc amd64-foxy-lgsvl start`
 then use [terminator](https://wiki.ubuntuusers.de/Terminator/) to open 4 terminals for the following steps, each run:
    - `ade enter`
    - navigate to `workspace/dfg-car`
 (note: if you reboot the laptop or use `ade stop` to exist the ade environment, you have to use `ade --rc amd64-foxy-lgsvl start` to enter the image.
 If you just log out, you don't have to start the ade image again.)

 1. Terminal **1**: open rviz
    - `source ./install/setup.bash`
    - `ros2 launch cr2autoware autoware_auto_visualization.launch.py`

 2. Terminal **2**: launch avp
    - `source ./install/setup.bash`
    - `ros2 launch cr2autoware avp_sim.launch.py`

 3. Terminal **3**: run SVL simulator:
    - `/opt/lgsvl/simulator &`
    - open browser, logging in with tuminfocps@gmail.com with password ilovecps, click on `run simulator`
    - SVLSimulator is then loaded, click on the start button
    - Initializing the localization, see [here](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/ndt-initialization.html)

 4. Terminal **4**: run cr2autoware planner node in another terminal:
    - `sudo apt-get update`
    - `sudo apt-get install python3-pykdl`
    - `source ./install/setup.bash`
    - `ros2 launch cr2autoware test.launch.py`

 Video:  /home/drivingsim/Videos/how_to_run.webm

 # Editting the source code
-1. Open pycharm within ade:
+1. Open **pycharm** within ade:
    - `ade enter` (make sure you have already started ade)
    - navigate to `~/pycharm/pycharm-community-2021.3.1/bin`
    - enter `./pycharm.sh`
+2. git pull and edit the source code
-2. compile **cr2autoware** package from source.
+3. compile **cr2autoware** package from source.
    - `source /opt/AutowareAuto/setup.bash`
    - navigate to `workspace/dfg-car` directory
    - run `colcon build`
+4. git push